ARCT5010 Independent Research Part 1

-- This unit is offered in two parts, which may be taken either concurrently (12 credit points in one semester), or consecutively over two semesters (6 credit points each semester).
+- This unit is offered in two parts, which may be taken either concurrently (18 credit points in one semester), or consecutively over two semesters (6 credit points in one semester then 12 credit points the following semester).
 Both parts must be completed in order to achieve a mark for the units.

 The unit allows students to develop research skills and comprises a research project in the field of architecture.
 Research topics may be in either critical studies, design or technical studies, and are to be agreed on between the student and a nominated supervisor and approved by the unit coordinator.
+Students may have the opportunity to develop topics in association with industry partners or mentors.
 The Independent Research unit aims to train and assess students' abilities to contribute to the future development of their discipline through research that extends existing knowledge and/or through the creative application of knowledge in ways likely to impact upon future thinking in their fields of study.
 Study is based on independent research rather than taught coursework and the learning and assessment practices intentionally parallel those of postgraduate research studies.

 Independent Research requires the development and demonstration of ability and acquired competence.
 It is expected that, in addition to addressing a project brief, students establish theoretical parameters that form the basis for investigation.
 While projects may vary in scale, and exhibit varying levels of complexity, students are required to incorporate the full range of knowledge and skills required for a fully resolved proposition or dissertation.
 Projects of an experimental nature are encouraged.